Darin Eblom

 Darin "Woody" Eblom is a game designer who has worked primarily on role-playing games.

 Career

 Darin "Woody" Eblom was one of the Minnesota locals who joined Lion Rampant after the company was started.
-Eblom and John Nephew left Lion Rampant in 1990 when the company moved to Georgia as they did not want to leave Minnesota.
-John Nephew founded Atlas Games with some help from other Lion Rampant alumni such as Nicole Lindroos and Eblom.
-After the success of On the Edge (1994), Eblom became one of the new full-time employees of Atlas Games.
-Eblom formed Tundra Sales, a sales and service organization for small press RPG publishers.
+Eblom and John Nephew left Lion Rampant in 1990 when the company moved to Georgia as they did not want to move away from Minnesota.
+John Nephew founded Atlas Games in 1990 with some help from other former employees of Lion Rampant including Nicole Lindroos and Eblom.
+Eblom became one of the new full-time employees of Atlas Games after the success of On the Edge (1994).
+Eblom founded the organization Tundra Sales, to help small press role-playing game publishers with sales and service.